BrenoFariasdaSilva/Worked-Example-Miner/RefactoringMiner/README.md

 In order to use the script for the analysis of the metrics evolution of a class or method, follow these steps:

-1. Make sure you have the PyDriller Metrics Evolution files that should be located as follows, otherwise it will not work:
+1. Make sure you have the PyDriller Metrics Evolution files that should be located as follows, otherwise it will not work.

   ```shell
   Worked-Example-Miner/PyDriller/metrics_evolution
   ```

-2. If you have the PyDriller Metrics Evolution files, simply open a terminal in the `RefactoringMiner` directory and run the script using the following command:
+2. If you have the PyDriller Metrics Evolution files, simply open a terminal in the `RefactoringMiner` directory and run the script using the following command.

   ```shell
   make metrics_evolution_refactors_script
   ```

-**Running Scripts:** The `makefile` handles for each of the python code to run with the virtual environment's Python interpreter.
-So, this ensures that the script runs using the Python interpreter and packages installed in the `venv` directory.

 ### Cleaning Up

-To clean your project directory from the virtual environment and Python cache files, use the `clean` rule defined in the `makefile`:
+To clean your project directory from the virtual environment and Python cache files, use the `clean` rule defined in the `makefile`.

 ```shell
 make clean
 ```

 This command removes the `venv` directory and deletes all compiled Python files in the project directory, helping maintain a clean workspace.

 By following these instructions, you'll ensure that all project dependencies are correctly managed and isolated, leading to a more stable and consistent development environment.